MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/setting-default-languages.md

 This tutorial assumes you have the following working knowledge about using PlayFab:

-- Basic knowledge of how to create a player.
+- A basic knowledge of how to create a player.
 This is necessary, because players must *already exist* with a username and password before calling preferred language logic.
 Refer to [Getting started for developers](../../../personas/developer.md) for information on creating a player for the title.

-- Read the [Game Manager quickstart](../../config/gamemanager/quickstart.md) if you are unfamiliar with the Game Manager, as it is the place where language information is viewed.
+- That you have read the [Game Manager quickstart](../../config/gamemanager/quickstart.md) if you were unfamiliar with the Game Manager, as it is the place where language information is viewed.

-- Knowledge of how to work with player profiles will be necessary to confirm that a preferred language has been added to a player’s profile.
+- That you have knowledge of how to work with player profiles, as it will be necessary to confirm that a preferred language has been added to a player’s profile.

 - Please take a moment to review the information provided on how to get a player’s profile in the [Getting player profiles](../../data/playerdata/getting-player-profiles.md) tutorial.